thisiskevinchoi/Hashable2ple/README.md

 ### How to use Hashable2ple
 - I would recommend using a typealias on the struct to shorten the name (create an alias of the specialized Hashable2ple type, since Hashable2ple makes use of generics)
+- Both elements in Hashable2ple must also be hashable!
 ```swift
 typealias NameAndAge = Hashable2ple<String, Int>
 ```